wordsecret123-design/CollectionOfProjects/Readme.md

 Sincerely,
 Rommel D. Bagasina

 P.S.
 I am currently learning how to build Neural Networks using Transformers the very backbone of Large Language models.
 I think I already have a good grasp of the architecture.
 The only thing left to do is to actually build a small scale example.
 I'm only going to make it memorize, not actually "understand" the context.
-But by adding more layers and more parameters and billions of training data, my implementation would in theory actually become a working LLM.
+But by adding more layers, more parameters, a better tokenization algorithm, and billions of training data, my implementation would in theory actually become a working LLM.